50 Nifty Handy Hints for Cheapskates

 An Excuse to Snack While Painting

 Washing a roller cover between coats of paint is a waste of time and paint.
 So one of my painting necessities is a can of chips; preferably the plastic cans.
 Before I start painting, I eat the chips and then clean out the can.
 I don’t want any unintended texture on my walls!
-Between coats, I slip the wet roller cover in the empty chip can and pop on the lid to keep it from drying out. — Thomas Nolan
+Between coats, I slip the wet roller cover in the empty chip can and pop on the lid to keep it from drying out. — reader, Thomas Nolan

 With a little creativity, many common household items can be transformed into something else that’s entirely different and amazing.
 Check out 110 extraordinary ways to reuse old items.